ymerkos/awtsfaria/readme.md

 # B"H
 # Awtsmoos Template Processor

+## Get started quick
+Take a look at the release on this page, or just copy out the folder "realease" from here, for a minimal viable product example to quickly get started and explore.
+NO dependencies needed at all!
 ### section for ayzarim (helpers) /awtsoosProcessor.js
 Awtsmoos is a powerful template processor that allows you to embed Node.js code directly into your HTML templates.
 Each embedded script, known as an "Awtsmoos" script, is wrapped in `<?Awtsmoos ?>` tags and executed as Node.js code.